-Sage Live is a web-based and mobile ready accounting platform for small and mid-sized businesses.
+Sage Live is a cloud-based and mobile ready accounting platform for small and mid-sized businesses.
 Key features include multi-company, multi-currency, and multi-legislation support, personalization based on user role, bank integration, and accountant online access.

 The system can be used to create and send invoices, accept payments, pay bills, and record receipts and sales all from within a platform accessible from anywhere with Internet connectivity.

 The suite includes a core accounting module with integrated applications to manage billing & invoicing, fund accounting, expenses, work orders, budgeting, forecasting, and reporting.
 Third party applications are also available for time tracking, job management, and project accounting, and the system integrates with Salesforce CRM for no additional charge.
 Sage Live is compatible with numerous devices, including Apple Watch and iPad.